 I know that my child-rearing practices were not what they could have been and it happened.
 It happens because we just go along with what is going on in the world.
 But God is calling upon His converted children who are parents of young children, to rear them to be holy, to be ready when they step out into the positions of leadership as young adults, that they are ready to be converted.

-I want to read one thing from the Keil-Delitzsch Commentary on Exodus 21, verses 15 and 17.
+I want to read one thing from the Keil-Delitzsch Commentary on Exodus 21:15-17.
 We read those verses, but I think what they said is meaningful because they said it so nicely.

 Do you remember why Moses was not allowed into the Promised Land?
 What did he do that was so bad?
 He struck the rock!
 Do you understand the symbolism?
 He lost his temper, and he smote his spiritual Father.